dasch-swiss/dsp-tools/docs/internal/xmlupload-enhanced.md

 Arguments and options:

-- `--multimedia-folder` (optional, default: `multimedia`): name of the folder containing the multimedia files
 - `--local-sipi-port` (required): 5-digit port number of the local SIPI instance, can be found in the "Container" view of Docker Desktop
 - `--generate-test-data`: If set, only generate a test data folder in the current working directory (no upload).
   - `--size`: size of test data set: small/medium/big